Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 ## Cont..

 - Increased productivity:
-      + No compilation step: The edit-test-debug cycle is incredibly fast.
-      + Debugging Python programs is easy: a bad input or bug will not cause a segmentation fault.
+      + Debugging Python programs is easy: a bad input or bug will show a meaningful error message.

+## What is Python?

+- Close to pseudocode, easy to read
+- Indentation marks block structure - simplifies maintenance and aids collaboration

 ## Why teaching Python3 (3.4)?

-- Based on survey conducted by RSG's Policy researchers:
+- Based on survey conducted by SSI's Policy researchers:
   ![Software survey word cloud](img/wordle.png)

 ## Python2.x vs Python3

 - Python is currently transitioning from version 2 to 3
 - Teaching will be in 3.4

-## Cont..

 - Lots of new features of Python3
       + Advanced unpacking
       + Matrix multiplication
       + Chained exceptions
       + Everything is an iterator ...

+## Cont..

 - New syntax.
 New interpreter behaviour.
 Standard library fixes
 - Some have been backported to Python 2.7. (like dictionary/set comprehensions or set literals, __future__.print_function)